missinglink/huntsman/README.md

 This extension extracts links from html pages and returns the result.

-It exposes the functionality that the `recurse` extension uses to extract links.
+It exposes the same functionality that the `recurse` extension uses to extract links.

 ```javascript
 // enable extension